wangziqi2013/wangziqi2013.github.io/_posts/2020-07-23-thesaurus.markdown

 from {-1, 0, 1} with zero having probablity of 2/3 and the other two having a probablity of 1/6.
 After multiplying the transformation matrix with the 64 * 1 vector, the resulting K * 1 column vector is then mapped to a simpler form by quantifying all positive elements to 1, negative elements to 0, with zero elements remaining the same.
-The final result can be represented as a bit vector and compared with each other by hardware rather efficiently.
+The final result can be represented as a bit vector which can be compared with each other by hardware rather efficiently.
-The intuition of the transformation is that if two cache lines are similar to each other
+The intuition of the transformation is that if two cache lines are similar to each other, then it is likely that the linear combination of elements using 1, 0 and -1 also yields results with the same sign.
+Using several different linear combinations is just to control the probability that the above property holds.
+Note that if two cache lines are identical, then their fingerprint will also be identical, making Thesaurus a superset of conventional cache deduplication.